Andrew-Chen-Wang/static-image-age-detection/data/README.md

     They are only used for facial recognition so that the multi-image age detector can figure out which person gets which age bracket.
+  - Note: This is NOT added to git as it's too large of a dir.
+I've specified this dir in the gitignore.
 - `single_images` is for simple single-image
   age estimation, independent of any other image processed before.